Requirements for the Major

-Courses with an * cannot be double counted to fulfill the three-course requirement in a cluster and the requirement to take a course in each of two other clusters.
+Courses with an * cannot be double counted to fulfill the three-course requirement in a cluster and the requirement to take a course in each of three clusters.
 Not all Program Elective courses are offered in any one year.
 Please consult the Schedule of Classes on Workday and your program advisor each semester.